osmandapp/web/main/docs/user/navigation/route-navigation.md

 <Tabs groupId="operating-systems">
 <TabItem value="android" label="Android">

 When you created your route and started navigation.
-You can use it on Background.
+You can use it in the Background.
 You receive voice prompts and silent notifications.
 This mode is important for low battery consumption.

 </TabItem>
 <TabItem value="ios" label="iOS">

 When you created your route and started navigation.
-You can use it on Background.
+You can use it in the Background.
 You receive voice prompts.
 This mode is important for low battery consumption.

 </TabItem>